sseerrhhaatt/Network-Security-Policies/README.md

    The following list lists the different types of network security:

-   •	Firewalls
+   a)	Firewalls
-   •	Access control
+   b)	Access control
-   •	Virtual private networks (VPNs)
+   c)	Virtual private networks (VPNs)
-   •	Intrusion prevention systems
+   d)	Intrusion prevention systems
-   •	Wireless security
+   e)	Wireless security
-   •	Application security
+   f)	Application security
-   •	Behavioral analysis
+   g)	Behavioral analysis

   a)	**Firewalls**:
     Firewalls are services or devices that act as protections, which are responsible for deciding which web page, pop-up, and other services enter and exit a network.
 Firewalls use a set of predefined rules that help block or allow traffic, depending on the requirements.
 Firewalls may be required for software, hardware, or both, depending on the needs of the system.